Smoothing for signals with discontinuities using higher order Mumford-Shah models: Introduction

 \section{Introduction}

 Smoothing is an important processing step when working with measured signals or time series.
 For signals without discontinuities, it is standard to use smoothing splines for this task.
 In various applications however, the signals possess discontinuities.
-Such applications are, for example, the cross-hybridization of DNA \cite{snijders2001assembly,drobyshev2003specificity,hupe2004analysis}, the reconstruction of brain stimuli \cite{winkler2005don}, single-molecule fluorescence resonance energy transfer \cite{joo2008advances}, cellular ion channel functionalities \cite{hotz2013idealizing}, photo-emission spectroscopy \cite{frick2014multiscale} and the rotations of the bacterial flagellar motor \cite{sowa2005direct}.
-(Further examples can be found in \cite{little2011generalized,little2011generalized2, frick2014multiscale} and the references therein.)
+Such applications are, for example, the cross-hybridization of DNA \cite{snijders2001assembly,drobyshev2003specificity,hupe2004analysis}, the reconstruction of brain stimuli \cite{winkler2005don}, single-molecule fluorescence resonance energy transfer \cite{joo2008advances}, cellular ion channel functionalities \cite{hotz2013idealizing}, photo-emission spectroscopy \cite{frick2014multiscale} and the rotations of the bacterial flagellar motor \cite{sowa2005direct}; see also \cite{little2011generalized,little2011generalized2, frick2014multiscale} for further examples.
 Frequently, it is important to preserve the discontinuities since they typically indicate a significant change.
-Unfortunately the locations of the discontinuities are in general unknown; they have to be estimated along with the signal.
-A slightly different point of view of the task is approximating the data by a piecewise smooth function whose segment boundaries are unknown.
+Unfortunately, the locations of the discontinuities are in general unknown; they have to be estimated along with the signal.